shuvamlal/intro-to-hacktoberfest/README.md

   ### Clone the project to your local environment and edit the file (recommended):

   FOR THIS YOU NEED GIT INSTALLED IN YOUR LOCAL COMPUTER
+  - First of all click on the fork, top upper right button.
   - Click on "Clone or download" button in your forked repositories page.
   - Copy the web url.
   - Run `git clone CopiedWeburl` in the terminal of your local computer.
 After cloning is done move inside the cloned folder.